 Have the patient and a practice representative electronically sign the consent form using a pointing device, such as a mouse, touch-screen, or a supported signature pad.
 Click Save and then Close.
 For additional information, read Adding Consent Forms to Cases in Dentrix Help.

 You can view signed consent forms from any computer in your office.
 In the Treatment Planner, right-click the treatment plan case with a signed consent form, and then click Consent Forms.
 In the Dentrix Consent Forms dialog box, under Form, double-click one of the forms listed.

 If you want to have access to the consent form in another area of Dentrix, you can send a copy of the form to the Document Center by clicking Print (your default Windows printer must be the “Send to Dentrix Document Center” printer driver) and then attaching the PDF to the appropriate patient and/or provider.

-To learn more about digital consent forms, see the Consent Forms Overview topic in the Dentrix Help.
+To learn more about digital consent forms, see the following topics in Dentrix Help: